Skip to content

 The pre-charge pressure is the air pressure stored within the bladder of the vessel.
 The air in the vessel is compressed by the water pressure, which pushes the extra volume of water out of the vessel.
 AccuBoost accumulators require that the pre-charge pressure is 1.5 bar less than the pressure of the incoming mains.

-Why is 2.0 bar the minimum pressure for an unpumped accumulator installation?
+Why is 2.0 bar the minimum pressure for AccuBoost accumulator installation?

 An accumulator vessel is a pressurised vessel.
 To allow the incoming mains water to be able to force water into the vessel, the pressure within the vessel must be lower than the pressure of the incoming mains.